INTERNATIONAL SQUASH ACADEMY

 Any camper who must cancel prior to camp will receive a camp credit equal to the amount of camp tuition already paid.
 The credit is transferable to another family member and is good for any International Squash Academy or eCamps Partner program through next summer (agreement begins at time of purchase).
 Any cancellation within 5 days of the start of camp will result in a camp credit minus $100 cancellation fee.
 Camp credits are not extended to campers who leave camp after the start of a session.
 CASH/CREDIT CARD REFUNDS ARE NOT OFFERED UNDER ANY CIRCUMSTANCE.

-Niki Clement enters her eighth season as head men’s and women’s varsity squash coach in 2017-18.
-She was hired in August 2010.
+Niki Clement enters her ninth season as head men’s and women’s varsity squash coach in 2018-19.
 In her time at Haverford, the Fords have captured two men’s division titles and two women’s division titles.
-On the national level, Clement serves as the secretary for the Women’s College Squash Association (WCSA), which is the governing body for all national collegiate women’s teams.

 During the 2013 season, the men’s team was presented with the 2013 Barnaby Award, one of three distinguished national awards voted on by College Squash Association coaches and teams, which recognized the varsity team that displayed the most improvement throughout the season.